Updated on: Feb 21st, 2025

 Common Credit C2 = Input Tax credited to Electronic Credit Ledger (C1) – Input Tax for taxable supplies (T4 ) = 65,000 – 10,000 = 55,000

-This shows the common credit which has to be shared between taxable supplies, personal supplies and exempt supplies.
+This shows the common credit that must be shared between taxable, personal, and exempt supplies.
 In our example, it could be the rent paid for the building.
 The GST component of the residence portion will be reversed.
 This Common credit will be divided into 3 parts:

 Step 2.1: Partly Exempted